tristan7491/Bataille_navale_Minitel/app/hello-world-lora/README.md

 Green LED is on while sending data.

-Red LED toggles each time a meesage is sent.
+Red LED is on while receiving data.